ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Background

 \paragraph{Expectile regression.}

-The idea behind this approach is to minimize the least asymmetrically weighted squares.
+The idea behind the proposed regularization approach is to minimize the least asymmetrically weighted squares.
 It is a popular option for estimating conditional maximum of a distribution through neural networks.
+Recently, expectile regression was used in some offline Reinforcement Learning algorithms and representation learning approaches \cite{icvf}.
 Let $f_\theta: \R^d \to \R$ be some parametric model from $L_2(\R^d)$ space and $x, y$ be dependent random variables in $\R^d \times \R$, where $y$ has finite second moment.
-By definition (\cite{powell_exp}), the conditional expectile model is:
+By definition (\cite{powell_exp}), the expectile regression problem is:

 The expectation is taken over the $\{x, y\}$ pairs.
 The asymmetric loss $\mathcal{L}_\tau$ reduces the contribution of those values of $y$ that are smaller than $f_\theta (x)$, while the larger values are weighted more heavily (ref.
 Figure \ref{fig:expectile_viz}).
 The expectile model $f_\theta (x)$ is strictly monotonic in parameter $\tau$.
-And particullary the important property for us is when $\tau \to 1$ it approximates the conditional (on $x$) maximum operator over the corresponding values of $y$ (\cite{bellini_exp}).
-Below we compute c-conjugate transformation using the expectile.
+Particullary, the important property for us is when $\tau \to 1$, it approximates the conditional (on $x$) maximum operator over the corresponding values of $y$ (\cite{bellini_exp}).
+Below we compute c-conjugate transformation by means of expectile.